-- First things first: Call the police if you believe that you are in danger.
+- First of all, call the police if you believe that you are in danger.

-- Call the National Domestic Violence Hotline 1-800-799-SAFE (7233), your state domestic violence coalition and/or a local domestic violence agency.
-Seek out and speak with a family law advocate at your local crisis center.
+- Also, call the National Domestic Violence Hotline 1-800-799-SAFE (7233), your state domestic violence coalition and/or a local domestic violence agency.
+Furthermore, seek out and speak with a family law advocate at your local crisis center.
 He or she can help you press charges against the perpetrator, file a temporary restraining order and advise you on how to seek a permanent restraining order.

 - Don’t keep your circumstances hidden.
 Discuss them with a physician, nurse, therapist, friend, family member or spiritual advisor when you first believe yourself to be in a dangerous environment.
 Be careful to avoid advice that attempts to place you back in harm’s way or to do anything that is not best for you or your family.
 Don’t let someone talk you into doing something that isn’t right for you.